Kr2Ka1/Baigiamasis_darbas/README.md

 # Baigiamasis Darbas

 ## Overview
-This project is a final work repository that showcases the implementation of various functionalities using modern web technologies.
+This project is a final work repository that showcases automated testing and implementation of various functionalities using modern web technologies.

 ## Technologies Used

 - **JavaScript** – The main programming language used in the project.
 - **Cypress** – Used for end-to-end testing.
 - **Node.js** – Used as the runtime environment for JavaScript.

+### Node.js Versions Used in Automation Pipeline
+The automation testing pipeline uses the following versions of Node.js:
+- **Node.js 22.x**

 ## Installation